S&P 500, Dow close at new highs as Facebook set to start heavy earnings week - NewsBreak

 “Tesla, there is a lot of the chatter out there today and Hertz placing a big order has created some excitement,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-Tesla, which has risen in nine of the past ten sessions and is up more than 28% for the month, provided the biggest boost to the S&P 500 (.SPX) and the Nasdaq (.IXIC).
-Also helping to lift the two indexes was PayPal Inc (PYPL.O), which gained after the payments company scrapped plans to buy the digital pinboard site Pinterest Inc (PINS.N) for as much as $45 billion.
+Tesla, which has risen in nine of the past ten sessions and is up more than 28% for the month, provided the biggest boost to the S&P 500 and the Nasdaq.
+Also helping to lift the two indexes was PayPal Inc, which gained after the payments company scrapped plans to buy the digital pinboard site Pinterest Inc for as much as $45 billion.
 Shares of Pinterest slumped.

 U.S. President Joe Biden on Monday held out hope for an agreement on his major spending plans before attending a climate summit in Scotland, while the White House said Democratic negotiators were closing in on a deal.

-Shares of Facebook Inc (FB.O) were up ahead of its quarterly results due after market close.
-Investors fear that like Snap Inc (SNAP.N), the social media giant's ad revenue could face the brunt of Apple Inc's (AAPL.O) privacy changes.
+Shares of Facebook Inc were up ahead of its quarterly results due after market close.
+Investors fear that like Snap Inc, the social media giant’s ad revenue could face the brunt of Apple Inc’s privacy changes.

-Other mega-cap names scheduled to report this week include Apple, Microsoft Corp (MSFT.O) and Google parent Alphabet Inc (GOOGL.O).
+Other mega-cap names scheduled to report this week include Apple, Microsoft Corp and Google parent Alphabet Inc.

 This week, 165 components of the S&P 500 are expected to post quarterly results, according to Refinitiv data.
 Analysts expect earnings at S&P 500 companies to grow 34.8% year-on-year for the third quarter.